Skip to content

 You can only access the North Rim for a few short months, as heavy snowfall closes the park and its main access road for more than half the year.
 The typical operating season runs from mid-May to October, depending on weather conditions.
 The higher elevation — more than 1,000 feet higher than the South Rim — means the average temperatures remain cooler.
 July and August are the warmest months, when daytime highs hover in the upper 70 degrees Fahrenheit.
 Expect some seasonal thunderstorms and cold nights throughout the summer.
 The park shuts down in late fall, winter, and early spring, when the frigid temperatures and snowy conditions make Highway 67 a no man’s land.

-What are the top things to do in North Rim?
+Top things to do in North Rim

 North Rim Scenic Drive